+index property

+Depending on the circumstances, a logicalLocation object either MAY, SHALL NOT, or SHALL contain a property named index whose value is the array index (§3.7.4) within theRun.logicalLocations (§3.14.17) of a logicalLocation object that provides the properties for thisObject.
+We refer to the object in theRun.logicalLocations as the “cached object.”

+If thisObject is an element of theRun.logicalLocations, then index MAY be present.
+If present, its value SHALL be the index of thisObject within theRun.logicalLocations.

+Otherwise, if theRun.logicalLocations is absent, or if it does not contain a cached object for thisObject, then index SHALL NOT be present.

+Otherwise (that is, if thisObject belongs to a result, and theRun.logicalLocations contains a cached object for thisObject), then index SHALL be present, and its value SHALL be the array index within theRun.logicalLocations of the cached object.

+If index is present, thisObject SHALL take all properties present on the cached object.
+If thisObject contains any properties other than index, they SHALL equal the corresponding properties of the cached object.

+NOTE 1: This allows a SARIF producer to reduce the size of the log file by reusing the same logicalLocation object in multiple results.

+NOTE 2: For examples of the use of an index property to locate a cached object, see §3.38.2.

 name property

-With one exception described below, a logicalLocation object SHALL contain a property named name whose value is the logical name of the programmatic construct specified by this object.
+A logicalLocation object SHALL contain a property named name whose value is the logical name of the programmatic construct specified by this object.
 For example, this property might contain the name of a class or a method.

-The name property SHALL be suitable for display and SHALL follow the naming rules for logical names described in §3.24.2.
+The name property SHALL be suitable for display and SHALL follow the naming rules for logical names described in §3.33.2.

-EXAMPLE 1: A C++ analysis tool might have available both the source code form of a function name and the compiler’s “decorated” function name (which encodes the function signature in a manner that is compiler-dependent and not easily readable).
-The tool would place the source code form of the function name in the name property, and the decorated name in the decoratedName property (§3.24.6).
+NOTE: A C++ analysis tool might have available both the source code form of a function name and the compiler’s “decorated” function name (which encodes the function signature in a manner that is compiler-dependent and not easily readable).
+The tool would place the source code form of the function name in the name property, and the decorated name in the decoratedName property (§3.33.6).

-If the logicalLocation object describes a top-level logical location, and if the name property would equal the name of the property for which this object provides the value, then the name property MAY be absent.

-EXAMPLE 2: In this C++ example, the fully qualified name is "b::c(float)", so "name" is the rightmost component, "c(float)".
+EXAMPLE: In this C++ example, the fully qualified name is "b::c(float)", so "name" is the rightmost component, "c(float)".

-"logicalLocations":{ # See §3.11.14.

-"b::c(float)": {
+{ # A logicalLocation object.

 "name": "c(float)",

-...
+"fullyQualifiedName": "b::c(float)", # See §3.33.5.

+"kind": "function" # See §3.33.7

 }

-}

-EXAMPLE 3: In this example, the logical location is a top-level C++ function named functionF, and name matches the property name, so it can be omitted.

-"logicalLocations": {

-"functionF": {

-"kind": "function"

-}

-}

-EXAMPLE 4: In this example, the logical location is a top-level C++ function, and name equals the property name, but the log file creator has chosen to include it anyway.

-"logicalLocations": {

-"functionF": {

-"name": "functionF",

-"kind": "function"

-}

-}

-EXAMPLE 5: In this example, the logical location is a top-level C++ function, but name is not equal to the property name, so it cannot be omitted. fullyQualifiedName also does not equal the property name, so it cannot be omitted either.

-"logicalLocations": {

-"functionF-0": {

-"name": "functionF",

-"fullyQualifiedName": "functionF",

-"kind": "function"

-}

-}

 fullyQualifiedName property

-A logicalLocation object either SHALL or MAY contain a property named fullyQualifiedName whose value is the fully qualified name of the logical location.
-This name SHALL follow the naming rules for fully qualified names described in §3.24.2.
+Depending on the circumstances, a logicalLocation object either SHOULD or MAY contain a property named fullyQualifiedName whose value is the fully qualified name of the logical location.
+This name SHALL follow the naming rules for fully qualified names described in §3.33.2.

-If the fully qualified name does not equal the property name for this logicalLocation object in the run.logicalLocations object (§3.11.14), then fullyQualifiedName SHALL be present.
-This is an extremely rare corner case.
-See §3.20.3 for an explanation of the corner case and for an example.
-Otherwise, fullyQualifiedName MAY be present.
+If this logicalLocation object represents a top-level logical location, then fullyQualifiedName MAY be present.
+If present, it SHALL equal name; if absent, it SHALL default to name.
+If this object does not represent a top-level logical location, fullyQualifiedName SHOULD be present.